There are lots of ways that you can get funding for your studies through bursaries, grants and loans.

 - attend the course for at least 20 weeks in that academic year or, if the course is longer, you must attend for at least an average of 20 weeks in an academic year.

-If all of these conditions are met and your studies continue, your employer is allowed to pay you up to £15,480 tax and NICs free for the 2018/19 academic year, that is, from 1 September 2018.
+If all of these conditions are met and your studies continue, your employer is allowed to pay you up to £15,480 tax and NIC free for the 2019/20 academic year, that is, from 1 September 2019.

 The £15,480 total includes accommodation, living and travel costs, but tuition fees do not count towards the limit.
 Tuition fees are separately exempt as long as the course is ‘work-related training’, which means it will help you do your job better or is for a qualification relevant to your job.

-More information and examples can be found on the GOV.UK website.
+More information and examples can be found in the HMRC manual on the GOV.UK website.